leeyerin2697/Dam-power-prediction/README.md

 ## Discussion

-The Random Forest model demonstrated substantially better performance than linear and polynomial models, highlighting the limitations of the commonly assumed linear relationship in hydropower discharge modeling.
-The results confirm that while discharge plays a dominant role, reservoir conditions such as water level and storage volume exert significant influence on dam discharge behavior.
+The Random Forest model demonstrated substantially better performance than linear and polynomial models, indicating the limitations of simple linear approaches in explaining real-world dam operation data.
+The results confirm that while discharge (Q) is the dominant driver, reservoir conditions such as water level and storage volume also play a significant role in governing dam discharge behavior.

 Key observations:

-* Linear models failed to adequately represent the complex structure of the data.
+* Linear-based models were unable to adequately capture the complex structure of the data.

 * Ensemble-based models, particularly Random Forest, achieved significantly lower prediction errors.

-These findings support the central objective of this project: to demonstrate that dam discharge is governed by nonlinear interactions among hydrological and operational variables, and that purely linear assumptions are insufficient for realistic hydropower modeling.
+These findings support the central objective of this project: to verify that dam discharge is influenced by multiple hydrological and operational variables, and that data-driven models are effective tools for capturing these complex relationships in practical hydropower system analysis.
 * * *

 ## Notes